VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `CassiniStates <CassiniStates>`_: Decay of a body's obliquity to a constant value due to perturbations from other bodies and tidal damping.
 [Distorb, DistRot, EqTide]

+`IoHeat <IoHeat>`_: Tidal heating of Io as a function of eccentricity and obliquity, according to equilibrium tide theory.
+[EqTide, VSPACE]

 `TidalEarth <TidalEarth>`_: Coupled internal/orbital/tidal evolution of Earth if it were in the habitable zone of a late M dwarf and tidally heated.
 [EqTide, RadHeat, ThermInt]